 Focusing on measuring their partnership is crucial to building a strong recruiter and hiring manager relationship.
 Having these data-driven insights into your performance allows you to identify the most salient areas for potential improvement.
 It helps you understand where hiring managers and recruiters are aligned, and where they need to improve.

-Our in-house benchmark shows that most hiring managers (among our customers) seem to be relatively happy, with an NPS of 52!
+Our in-house benchmark shows that most hiring managers (among our customers) seem to be relatively happy, in 2023 with an average NPS of 65!

 This is just one part of creating a strong recruiter and hiring manager relationship, but keeping tabs on your hiring managers' satisfaction is also crucial.
 You can read more about hiring manager satisfaction here.